astropy/regions/docs/index.rst

 Get Help
 ========

-Besides github, You can `get help`_ from the community in a number of ways.
+Besides github, you can `get help`_ from the community in a number of ways.
-There is also a slack channel for regions.
+There is also a slack channel for regions hosted under the main astropy slack.